Startrekz35/Personal-Website/Readme.txt

 Right now I'm trying to figure out how to add an ahref to an overlay because that's what most of my front page would be

 I needed to create a maintenance page because I didn't want my page being in disarray while visitors came to check it out

+Got my first Application reject email
+Time to kick the dust from my feet and keep moving